Institute Services and Facilities

 The Institute library is housed on the fourth floor of the John M. Kelly Library at St Michael’s College.
 Its collections of printed books, manuscripts, and microfilms is non-circulating; admittance is by pass only.
 For additional information about hours, access, and a guide to the collections, see the Library section on this site.

-All visiting fellows have access to the University of Toronto library system, a network of over forty libraries that together make up the largest academic library in Canada.
+All Mellon Fellows and Visitors have access to the University of Toronto library system, a network of over forty libraries that together make up the largest academic library in Canada.
 The Robarts Library, across Queen’s Park, houses the social sciences and humanities research resources; the Gerstein Science Information Centre serves the science and health science disciplines.
 The Institute’s collections in reference works, manuscripts, and early printed books are complemented by the resources of The Thomas Fisher Rare Book Library, the Fine Art Library, as well as the Centre for Reformation and Renaissance Studies.
 College libraries on the St George campus are rich in several related disciplines: philosophy and religion are especially well served by the collections at St Michael’s, Emmanuel, and Trinity colleges; classics, literature, and art by the E.J.
 Pratt Library at Victoria College.
 Registered users of the library system also have access to an impressive and growing range of electronic resources, from reference works and full-text e-journals to online databases.

 Access to the Robarts stacks and borrowing privileges at all libraries are restricted to card holders.
 To obtain a photo library card (also known as a TCard), take a copy of the letter of appointment issued by the Registrar to the Reader Registration desk on the main floor of the Robarts Library.
 The TCard may also be used to purchase photocopies and computer printing at libraries across campus.